Our Club members are not the usual type of person that is found in a Computer Club.

 on the net.

-The Club produced it's first Club CD for members.
+The Club produced a Club CD for members, which contained many useful applications.

 Membership continues to stand at over the hundred with new members